- About Us

 - Land use Compatibility

-The EIR will also study alternatives to the applicant’s proposed project.
+The EIR also studied alternatives to the applicant’s proposed project.
 The City has undertaken an open and public process to ensure that the alternatives under consideration reflect the community's vision.
 A community alternative has been identified for study in the forthcoming EIR, as has a renewable energy-based alternative.
-A “no project” alternative shall also be evaluated.
+Other alternatives, including a “no project” alternative, were also evaluated.

 In addition to the EIR, the City will require a comprehensive analysis of financial impacts and opportunities.
 These will include:

 - Cost of new services.
 These will include traditional services such as police and fire, water and sewer, as well as potential new services such as open space management.

 - Funding mechanisms - these will include assessment districts, special districts, etc.